Mic92/python-mpd2/README.md

  - support for the upcoming client-to-client protocol
  - adding new commands of mpd v0.17 (seekcur, prio, prioid, config)
  - remove of deprecated commands (volume)
- - methods are explicit declared now, so they are shown in ipython
+ - add explicit method declaration, so they are shown in ipython
  - add unit tests
  - documented API to add new commands (see Future Compatible)

-I attempted to merge my changes into the original project, but never get a reponse.
 If you like this module, you could try contact the original author <jat@spatialrift.net> or join the discussion on the [issue tracker](http://jatreuman.indefero.net/p/python-mpd/issues/7/)

 Getting the latest source code